 Improve blood circulation to the kidneys

 One of the biggest benefits of exercise is improved blood flow throughout the body, including blood flow to the kidneys.
 Better blood flow also means the kidneys receive more oxygen and nutrients, helping the nephrons work more efficiently.
-Nephrons are the basic structures of the kidneys, performing the functions of filtering blood, producing urine, and regulating the body's water and electrolyte balance.
+Nephrons are the basic structures of the kidneys, which perform the functions of filtering blood, producing urine, and regulating the body's water and electrolyte balance.

 Lower blood pressure